derhansen/derhansen.github.io/_posts/2020-04-02-limit-typo3-category-tree-to-subset-for-extensions.md

 I think this is way more clear for an editor than it was before.
 In general, this can be configured for every table in the TYPO3 TCA (e.g. pages, files, extensions, ...)

-The configuration only allows to define one UID as root for the category tree.
-If more flexibility is needed to limiting the category tree, then `TCEFORM.[tableName].[fieldName].[config][foreign_table_where]` may be the place to add own custom conditions.
+~~The configuration only allows to define one UID as root for the category tree.
+If more flexibility is needed to limiting the category tree, then `TCEFORM.[tableName].[fieldName].[config][foreign_table_where]` may be the place to add own custom conditions.~~

+Note, that the old configuration option `rootUid` is deprecated since TYPO3 11.5 and that with TYPO3 11.5+ only `startingPoints` should be used.
+As a bonus, it is possible to select multiple category UIDs as startingpoint.